REALKRAIZER/ForObninsk/README.md

 ```

 If you omit the f parameter or do not specify a file name, then json will be output to the standard stream

+- the only_in_first array stores all packages that are in the 1st but not in the 2nd

+- the only_in_second array stores all packages that are in the 2nd but not in the 1st

+- the version_more_than_second array stores all packages, all packages whose version is greater in the 1st than in the 2nd